OpenKJ/OpenKJ/README.md

 **Windows**

 Building now works on Windows in Qt Creator using the msvc 2015 build system (both 32 and 64 bit).
 Use the latest stable version of the GStreamer SDK from http://gstreamer.freedesktop.org.
-You will likely need to modify the paths in the KaraokeHost.pro and BreakMusic.pro file to match your devel environment.
+You will likely need to modify the paths in the OpenKJ.pro file to match your devel environment.
 Experimental build installers can be found at http://openkj.org/ if you just want to run the software and not build it yourself or help out with development.

 The goal is to have it work consistently across all three platforms.

 Things that are still work in progress or to do:

-KaraokeHost:
+OpenKJ:

 * Regular singers - Name conflict resolution on import (Rename/Merge/Replace)
-* Regular singers - Name conflict resolution on save (Merge/Replace)
+* Regular singers - Name conflict resolution on save (Rename/Merge/Replace)
 * Settings - Output device selection
 * And a million more things I'm forgetting

-BreakMusic:

-* Work on tighter integration with KaraokeHost
-* Work on general look/feel

 libCDG: